-For these reasons, many trainers and pet-owners continue to swear by them, and they are available in a variety of styles as an alternative for those who agree with this sentiment or have decided on it as their preferred form of punishment for their dog’s bad behavior.
+For these reasons, many trainers and pet owners continue to swear by them, and they are available in a variety of styles as an alternative for those who agree with this sentiment or have decided on it as their preferred form of punishment for their dog’s bad behavior.

-However, others argue that it doesn’t teach the dog anything except fear of things around him, like when he’ll be shocked next (often not knowing what will set off the collar).
+However, others argue that it doesn’t teach the dog anything except the fear of things around him, like when he’ll be shocked next (often not knowing what will set off the collar).

-Injury to the neck is also caused by collars if worn incorrectly or over time begins to tighten on the neck.
+Injury to the neck is also caused by collars if worn incorrectly or overtime begins to tighten on the neck.
 However, studies have shown that these effects are minimal when compared to conventional flat collar injury rates.

 Many professional dog trainers have used these devices to their full advantage and now they are available for every dog owner.
 If you live in a rural area or with neighbors close by, it’s best to keep this device a secret so your neighbors don’t get upset because you are shocking your dog.

 When should you shock a dog with a collar?

 You should shock a dog with a collar when it displays aggressive behavior and is facing an unknown stimulus.

 Shock collars are designed to be given at the same point in the aggression cycle when using corrections for bad behaviors like jumping up on people, or chewing furniture.

 This means that if your dog has never displayed any other types of aggression before this, you shouldn’t use one.
 They’re likely experiencing something new and unfamiliar, so spooking them with a shock around their neck isn’t going to help any kind of situation.